lol123123f/EbTelosUltimate/README.md

 #### Can I get banned?

+- NO.

-- No I check everything I add with the server owner so you should be fine, however we do not take responsibility if you get banned use on your own risk!
+    Every feature (present and future) in the mod is verified by the server staff before setting it public.
+However we do not take responsibility if you get banned while using the mod, so use it at your own risk!

 #### What version of mincraft the mod for?